hugaped/CRED-nf/README.md

 # CRED-nf online checklist tool

-The CRED-nf checklist [@Ros2020] was developed to promote consistency and to standardise the design and reporting of neurofeedback studies.
-There is currently considerable heterogeneity in the reporting of these studies, which make it challenging to reliably assess the efficacy of neurofeedback techniques.
-By providing a set of standardised items the CRED-nf checklist provides a framework to address these issues.
+Neurofeedback is a process in which brain activity is recorded and presented back to participants in real-time.
+Neurofeedback is generally used to learn to self-regulate brain activity, and often to improve a behaviour or mental state associated with that brain activity [@Thibault2015].
+While neurofeedback appears to improve behaviour and mental states, there is a debate as to what extent the benefits stem from self-regulating brain activity versus from psychosocial factors such as placebo effects [@Ros2020].
+A lack of standards for experimental design and reporting leaves room for various interpretation of extant data.
+With this in mind, neurofeedback research collaborated and produced The Consensus on the reporting and experimental design of clinical and cognitive-behavioural neurofeedback studies (CRED-nf) checklist [@Ros2020].

 This CRED-nf online tool is an R Shiny app that accompanies the development of the checklist.
 It makes it easy for users to complete the checklist via a web browser, providing prompting questions for each of the items and highlighting those where users have left responses blank.
 It can also be used to generate a PDF report of responses which can be included alongside a manuscript submission to journals so that reviewers can have access to the completed checklist.